queryluke/masseffect-5e-data/data/tool-profs/disguise-kit.md

 ---
-id: disguise_kit
 name: "Disguise Kit"
-type: null
-cost: 2500
 ---

 The perfect tool for anyone who wants to engage in trickery, a disguise kit enables its owner to adopt a false identity.

-__Components__.
-A pouch of cosmetics, dyes, and a micro-fabricator.

 __Deception__.
 In certain cases, a disguise can improve your ability to weave convincing lies.